OpenTranslationBible/open-bible/en-GB/58.Hebrews/md/hebrews-03.md

 ## Hebrews 3:19

-So we see that they were not able to enter because of unbelief.
+So we understand that they were unable to enter because of unbelief.